Networking Fundamentals Pathway

 Although WLANs use a different medium for transmission, they still work in the same way as physical networks, using the same protocols at many layers of the OSI seven layer model.

-While WLANs use many of the same protocols in the OSI model as a wired network, they do employ specialized protocols at the lowest layers.
+While WLANs use many of the same protocols in the OSI model as a wired network, they do employ specialised protocols at the lowest layers.
 This makes sense, as it is at these layers that we see the big difference between wired and wireless networks – that is, wires or the lack thereof.

 IEEE 802 11 is a set of standards for WLAN networking.